jdhirst/veneration/README.txt

     >>> data = eve.readstuff("path goes here")

-Reverence can use CCP's Download on Demand servers to acquire files in the shared resource cache automatically if missing.
+Veneration can use CCP's Download on Demand servers to acquire files in the shared resource cache automatically if missing.
 To make use of this system, you must provide a valid User-Agent and set the shared cache folder to a specific location (Do not use EVE's SharedCache location in this case as it